parodyband/discord-chat-bot/README.md

 6. Run the bot: `python bot.py`

 ## Usage
-DiscordGPTChatBot listens to chat messages and responds based on the input.
+Discord-GPT-Chat-Bot listens to chat messages and responds based on the input.
 The bot can be summoned using an @mention or using specific slash commands.

 ### Slash commands
 - `/clear_memory`: Clears the AI memory.